ashah2012/ashah2012.github.io/_posts/2017-07-20-Scalable-Search-Engine.markdown

 categories: projects
 author: "abhishek shah"
 drafts: true
+tags: kafka storm solr flume project
 ---

-## A simple and scalable search engine

 I had been working on Apache Kafka, Apache Storm, Apache Solr and Apache Flume.
 Created few apps with these and then I thought what could we achieve more out of this combination?

 I have experience writing a web crawler in Python without using any frame work, learnt this at a course from Udacity Computer Science 101.
 When I was in college I wrote a web scraping module for a junior in Python using Beautiful Soup.

-So things that I have with me.
+So things that I have with me :

 * Streaming platform - [Apache Kafka](https://kafka.apache.org/http://storm.apache.org/)
 * Real Time Analysis tool - [Apache Storm](http://storm.apache.org/)
 * Data aggregator - [Apache Flume](https://flume.apache.org/)